Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 ---
 title: Separating code reasoning and editing
-excerpt: A Senior model describes how to solve the coding problem, and a Junior model translates that into file edits.
-This Senior/Junior approach produces SOTA benchmark results.
+excerpt: A Architect model describes how to solve the coding problem, and a Editor model translates that into file edits.
+This Architect/Editor approach produces SOTA benchmark results.
-highlight_image: /assets/senior.jpg
+highlight_image: /assets/architect.jpg
 draft: true
 nav_exclude: true
 ---